Eyal Meshumar

-Eyal Meshumar (אייל משומר; born August 10, 1983) is a retired Israeli footballer.
+Eyal Meshumar (אייל משומר; born 10 August 1983) is an Israeli retired footballer.

 Club career

 Hapoel Kfar Saba

 Eyal Meshumar growing youth group of Hapoel Kfar Saba, in 2000 came the first team.

 Maccabi Haifa

 In 2006, after the passage of Klemi Saban from Maccabi Haifa Romanian team Steaua Bucharest, Maccabi Haifa has decided to sign a 5-year canned in a transaction which has passed Guillermo Israilevich Hapoel Kfar Saba.
 He subsequently became a permanent player canned composition of Maccabi Haifa and won two titles.
 In 2009/2010 season with the team climbed Group stage of the Champions League.
-On July 27, 2011 served as team captain canned game against Maribor Slovenian framework Champions League qualification again wear the captain on other occasions as captain changer.
+On 27 July 2011 served as team captain canned game against Maribor Slovenian framework Champions League qualification again wear the captain on other occasions as captain changer.

 International career

-On 13 October 2007, he began his debut Israeli national team, match against Croatia as part of the Euro 2008 qualifiers.
+On 13 October 2007, he began his debut Israel national team, match against Croatia as part of the Euro 2008 qualifiers.